haris523/starter-project/README.md

 - react-native

 ## Usage instructions
-As soon as you connect the github repository to your project, run the command npx husky install.
+As soon as you connect the github repository to your project, run the command `npx husky install`.
 When that's done, you can use this template with this command: `npx react-native init project-name --template https://github.com/haris523/starter-project.git`

 That's it.